Anything-Minecraft-Team/anything-minecraft/info/en_us/PLUGINS/USEFUL_PLUGINS.md

 > WorldGuard is a powerful plugin with a large bag of tricks for server owners, server map makers, regular survival servers, and everyone in between!

 WorldGuard offers many tools to prevent players from interacting with things, natural issues like fire spread, blacklisting certain items, and more.
+It hooks on to World Edit or FAWE.

 ### [CoreProtect](https://www.spigotmc.org/resources/coreprotect.8631/)